zetamarkets/zetamarkets-py/README.md

 ### Setting up a Solana wallet

-Please follow the instructions here to setup a Solana wallet: https://docs.solana.com/wallet-guide/file-system-wallet.
+Please follow the [Solana wallet creation docs](https://docs.solana.com/wallet-guide/file-system-wallet) to set up a wallet if you don't already have one locally.
 By default the SDK will look for the wallet at `~/.config/solana/id.json`

 ### Running the examples